Introduction, Haskell, and Type Classes

 , we can also simply execute main

-to run the test suite.
+test suite.
 This makes interactive development easy.

 Writing tests